epicdragon44/g511/LOC.md

 Thus, our `make loc` command counts all lines of code in `.ml` and `.mli` files, and those files only.
 Obviously, it excludes `_build` folders.

+(For grading purposes, of course, we can't stop you from using cloc if you want to.
+We're confident that our project more than fulfills the line requirement, regardless of which tool you use.)

 ---

 Wondering how to count the lines of code yourself?
 Return to the [DOCS.md](DOCS.md) file and read the section **Counting Lines of Code**.